 - Cause or conduct requires one month’s notice; a tenant has 10 days to apply for dispute resolution

 - Landlord’s use of property requires 2 month’s notice with a 15-day dispute period.
 Landlords are required to pay the equivalent of 1 month’s rent to the tenant on or before the effective date of the end of the tenancy.
 For manufactured home sites, 12 month’s notice is required with a 15 day dispute period.

 - Tenant ceases to qualify for subsidized rental unit (residential tenancy) requires 2 month’s notice with 15-day dispute period

-If tenant files to dispute the notice, the landlord must prove through evidence that there is a valid reason to end the tenancy.
+If tenant files to dispute the notice, the landlord must prove through evidence that there is a valid reason to send his tenant notice to end tenancy.

-If a tenant does not dispute the notice to end tenancy, then it is deemed that the tenant has accepted the end of tenancy.
-If tenant does not move, the landlord may apply for an order of possession, enforceable through the Supreme Court, by a bailiff.
+If a tenant does not dispute the notice to end tenancy, then it is deemed that the tenant has accepted the notice to end tenancy.
+If the enant does not move, the landlord may apply for an order of possession, enforceable through the Supreme Court, by a bailiff.

 A decision ordered by the Residential Tenancy Branch is final and binding.
 It may be reviewed by the RTB if the initial decision was obtained by fraud, if evidence arises that was not available at the time of the hearing or if a party was not able to attend because of an unforeseen circumstance.

 In addition, either party may petition the BC Supreme Court for a judicial review on the basis of an error in law, or an error in procedural fairness.